 Change of Address Notifications

-Change of Address: New panel attorneys and existing panel attorneys with a change of address, they must use the Judicial Council of California at: Judicial Council of California, Accounting Unit, 455 Golden Gate Avenue, San Francisco, CA 94102-3688, and (2) send a copy to every appellate project of which you are a panel member (for FDAP, email the copy to firstname.lastname@example.org).
+Change of Address: New panel attorneys and existing panel attorneys with a change of address must (1) submit this form to the Judicial Council of California at: Judicial Council of California, Accounting Unit, 455 Golden Gate Avenue, San Francisco, CA 94102-3688, and (2) send a copy to every appellate project of which you are a panel member (for FDAP, email the copy to firstname.lastname@example.org).
 Note: using that form does not satisfy the requirement that you also file a Notice of Change of Address with the Court of Appeal in each pending case.